Approval Date: 2011-05-19

 All members of the university community who teach, conduct research, study or work at or under the auspices of the university.

-Emergency Management Program (the Program) All emergency, safety related functional subplans, policies, procedures and protocols; any human/financial resources; marketing messages; computing and communications hardware and software; training programs; etc., which collectively address the responsibilities associated with the four strategic pillars of emergency management.
+Emergency Management Program (the Program) – All emergency, safety related functional subplans, policies, procedures and protocols; any human/financial resources; marketing messages; Information Technology Services hardware and software; training programs; etc., which collectively address the responsibilities associated with the four strategic pillars of emergency management.

 The EMSC shall have overall responsibility for the Program.